neew1152/Python_YouTube_Downloader_Project/README.md

 ## ⚙️ Setup & Installation

-Open your terminal or command prompt (Run as Administrator recommended for Winget) and execute the following:
+Open your terminal or command prompt and execute the following:

 ```powershell
 winget install --id Gyan.FFmpeg